OFFICE: Life Sciences Building, Room 3-19, 516.572.9630

 - Nursing students must submit a copy of current certification of competency in cardiopulmonary

-resuscitation for the professional rescuer prior to admission to NUR 101 Fundamental
+resuscitation for the Health Care Provider prior to admission to NUR 101 (Fundamental

 - College courses applicable to the Nursing Program completed at other colleges must